Warning:

 Hands-on learning labs on AMS / AMR / IPC

 This workshop focuses on practical antimicrobial stewardship implementation across diverse clinical scenarios, bridging the gap between theoretical knowledge and real-world application in complex cases.
-The interactive methodology follows an OSCE-style format with participants rotating through four unique clinical scenarios (emergency room, onco-hematological, nosocomial infection, and prosthetic joint infection).
+The interactive methodology follows an OSCE-style format with participants rotating through four unique clinical scenarios.
 Using role-play, participants serve as AMS team members

 making ‘hand-shake’ interventions while experts portray physicians receiving recommendations.
 Each station provides structured time for case analysis, intervention development, role-play implementation, and expert feedback on both clinical decisions and communication approach.